scottish-james/airflow/README.md

 This data pipeline:
 1. Extracts song and user activity data from S3
 2. Stages the raw data in Redshift
-3. Transforms the data into a star schema optimized for analytical queries
+3. Transforms the data into a star schema optimised for analytical queries
 4. Performs data quality checks to ensure data integrity

 The project showcases best practices in data engineering, including custom Airflow operators, modular pipeline design, and automated data validation.